EgregiousPackaging/Egregious/README.md

 sudo docker-compose -f ./docker-compose.yml -f ./docker-compose.dev.yml up --build
 ```

+Connect to port 5001 via local network with HTTPS.
+It only listens for HTTP on localhost on 5000.

 ### Auto rebuilds

 Alternatively, you can use Nodemon to keep the builds building as you make changes.